zamrokk/marketpulse/docs/src/frontend.md

    }
    ```

-1. Replace the `index.css` file with this code:
+1. Replace the `./app/src/index.css` file with this code:

    ```css
    :root {